rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 regards to subsequent/future tokens other than what is guaranteed by the tree traversal itself:

 * Each enter event corresponds with an exit event.
-This means that once some node was entered, it is guaranteed that, at some point, there will be a corresponding exit event.
+This means that once some a node was entered, it is guaranteed that, at some point, there will be a corresponding exit event.
 * Unless guaranteed, it must not be assumed that, once some node was entered, another node with certain characteristics will be entered some time after, or even at all.